Background

 This post is for writers.
 Well, actually for anyone, as a warning to be careful.
 Just because someone emails, texts, or calls to tell you that they are so and so, it doesn't mean that they're telling you the truth.
 Analyze what they write or say, and if you are able to, always verify.
 So, this person has been after me for a longtime.
 I can tell because their writing style is always the same.

 They started with my twitter/X account, telling me that they are a great marketer with ties to book clubs.
 At another point in time, they pretended to be Judith McNaught.
-It was easy to check and find out that they were lying.
+It was easy to check, and find out that they were lying.
 They had no marketing experience, and Judith McNaught doesn't have a social media account.

 However, this person didn't stop there.
-They tried to contact me through my website, pretending to be a Pulitzer Prize nonfiction writer who liked my books and wanted to befriend me.
-Later they pretended to be a literary agent, and so on.
+They tried to contact me through my website, pretending to be a Pulitzer Prize nonfiction writer who liked my books, and wanted to befriend me.
+Later, they pretended to be a literary agent, and so on.
 All were easy to verify.
 And by the way, if I cannot verify someone, I just ignore what they say.

 Last week, the same person pretended to be an editor named, Maddie Thornham, from Pan Macmillan Publishers, and their request sounded pretty good.
 I'm guessing they used AI.
 Below is what they said: